felipe-iar/iar-vscode-cmake-fedora/README.md

 Happy building!

 ### Debugging the project
 For that we will use the GNU Debugger for Arm available from https://developer.arm.com.
-For Fedora 36. the `arm-none-eabi-gdb` executable depends on the `ncurses-compat-libs`.
+For Fedora 36. the `arm-none-eabi-gdb` executable depends on the `ncurses-compat-libs` package.

 Then, in the terminal perform:
 ```bash